Source code for mmodel.modifier

 """Print the node input to the console.

-:param str stdout_format: format string for input and output
+:param str format_str: format string for input and output.

 :param pargs: keyword arguments for the print function